 This raspberry compote is a quick and easy recipe that's great all year round.
-It's super simple, requires 3 basic ingredients, and can be made in just 15 minutes.
+You only need 3 main ingredients and 15 minutes to make it.
 This thick raspberry sauce makes a great topping for pancakes, French toast, or even as a cake filling!
-There's endless ways to use this amazing compote.

 This 15 minute raspberry compote is going to be a recipe you want to keep on hand.
-It's so easy, so quick, and is mad with only 3 ingredients!
-You only need frozen raspberries, monk fruit, and orange juice to whip up a batch of this delicious, sugar-free compote.
+It's so easy, quick, and is made with only 3 ingredients in 15 minutes!

 - Raspberries: I use frozen instead of fresh raspberries so I always know they'll be ripe.
 Plus, frozen is usually more cost effective